nafizmd09/nafizmd09/README.md

-# Hello I am Nafiz.
+# Hello I am Imtiaz.
 My Major is Computer Science and Technology.
 ## Student of Jiangxi University of Science and Technology(江西理工大学)

 ### Bachelor of Science(2019-2023)